 And a two-edged sword in their hand,

 a.
-Let the saints be joyful in glory: The spirit of the first part Psalm 149 continues, so happy in God’s glory that they sing aloud on their beds.
+Let the saints be joyful in glory: The spirit of the first part of this psalm continues.
+The saints are so happy in God’s glory that they sing aloud on their beds.
 Waking hours do not give enough time to express all their praise and joy unto God, so they must continue it on their beds.

 i.
-This reminds us that though songs of praise are especially wonderful among the assembly of God’s people (Psalm 149:1), they should never be restricted to the assembly.
+This reminds us that though songs of praise are especially wonderful among the assembly of God’s people (verse 1), they should never be restricted to the assembly.
 It is a sacred and wonderful thing for the saints to sing aloud on their beds.

 b.
 Let the high praises of God be in their mouth, and a two-edged sword in their hand: God’s people are pictured as ready for battle, equipped with two mighty weapons.

-· They bear a two-edged sword in their hand, demonstrating both the use of practical weapons and means, and in a spiritual sense, their reliance upon God’s word, which is described as a two-edged sword (Revelation 19:15) as even sharper than one (Hebrews 4:12), and as the sword of the Spirit (Ephesians 6:17).
+· They bear a two-edged sword in their hand, demonstrating both the use of practical weapons and means, and in a spiritual sense, reliance upon God’s word, which is described as a two-edged sword (Revelation 19:15) as even sharper than any two-edged sword (Hebrews 4:12), and as the sword of the Spirit (Ephesians 6:17).

-vii.
+vi.
 “If you had a sword of steel, you would fight with men; but that is no part of your business.
-You are not called to that cruel work; but, as you have the sword of the Spirit, which is two-edged, which is indeed all edge, for it cuts whichever way you turn it, go forth and praise God by the use of that two-edged sword which is the Word of God.”
+You are not called to that cruel work; but, as you have the sword of the Spirit…go forth and praise God by the use of that two-edged sword which is the Word of God.”
 (Spurgeon)

 2. (7-9) The victory of God’s people.

 To bind their kings with chains,

 This honor have all His saints.